yeahhina/picme/README.md

 # Pic Me- A Portable PhotoBooth

-This is a photobooth that lets you take pictures, apply frames, add stickers and download your creations - all in your browser.

 A React-based web app that allows users to create personalized Polaroid-style photos.
 It lets users upload or take a photo, customize it with frames and stickers, and download the final image easily.

 ## Project Objectives